ufjschool/ob-s14/drafts/final/burlesque.md

 “We want to give Gainesville a good representation of what burlesque is and can be,” O’Hare said.

-Derived from the Italian word “burla,” meaning joke or mockery, burlesque is a form of variety show popular first in Europe and then the United States in the late 19th- and early 20th centuries that came to focus mainly on female striptease.
+Burlesque is a form of variety show that first became popular in Europe and then the United States in the late 19th and early 20th centuries, evolving to focus mainly on female striptease.
 After practically dying out in the 1970s, a new generation inspired by the glamour of the past have revived it during the last 20 years for a mainly female audience.
 For performers and enthusiasts, burlesque is a liberating form of self-expression best described as sexy, not sexual.

 “None of us are doing this for anyone else,” said one Mischievous Madam, who goes by Della Darling.
 "I feel like I can do anything.
 You’re totally vulnerable onstage, but you’re also controlling what happens.”

 The concept of the act is at the discretion of the performer and can be anything from dance-focused to scary or funny.

 The troupe’s only blonde, Jenny Castle, lit up the stage when she shot sparks off her metal panties at a rock-and-roll-themed show in March.
-During the troupe’s one-year anniversary show on April 12, she hobbled around with a cane in men’s clothing before busting a move while playing the character of the previous performer’s grandfather.
+During the troupe’s first anniversary show on April 12, she hobbled around in men's clothing with a cane while playing the character of the previous performer’s grandfather.

 "I used to always think I needed to be so good, but now I realize I really enjoy being funny.
 I’ve gotten into clowning and comedy, and I realized I enjoy that more and have a talent for that," Castle said.
 "We all do something different."